 Tier 1 grantees receive 50% of the total PILOT formula calculations described above, Tier 2 grantees receive 40%, and Tier 3 grantees receive 30%.
 Additionally, every grantee must receive at least the same amount as the sum of State-Owned PILOT and College & Hospital PILOT grants that they received in FY 2021.

-Grantees receive PILOT payments on or before September 30.
+Grantees receive TIERED PILOT payments on or before May 30th.

 Statutory References: Connecticut General Statutes (CGS): Sections 12-19a, 12-19b and 12-19c.